 8.1 Some of the third parties to whom we disclose personal information may be located outside the state or territory in which the information was collected or outside Australia.
 The state/territories and countries in which such third parties are located will depend on the circumstances.
 For example, we may disclose personal information to our related companies overseas and to our overseas service providers.

-8.2 In the ordinary course of business we commonly disclose personal information to parties for example, offshore data centres located in New Zealand, the USA, South Korea and Canada.
+8.2 In the ordinary course of business we commonly disclose personal information to third parties (for example, offshore data centres located in New Zealand, the USA, South Korea and Canada).

-8.3 Except in some cases where we may rely on an exception under the Privacy Act or other law, we will take reasonable steps to ensure that such overseas recipients do not breach the Privacy Principles in the Privacy Act in relation to such information
+8.3 Except in some cases where we may rely on an exception under the Privacy Act or other law, we will take reasonable steps to ensure that such overseas recipients do not breach the Privacy Principles in relation to such information

 8.4 In respect of health information covered by health records legislation, unless otherwise required or permitted by law, we will only disclose your health information to a third party outside the state/territory of collection if we reasonably believe that the recipient of the information is subject to a law, binding scheme or contract which upholds principles for fair handling of the information that are substantially similar to those in the applicable health records legislation.